FROL256/vulkan_compute_step2/README.md

 Please note **main difference to step1**:
 1) we create 2 buffers (bufferGPU and bufferStaging)
-2) recordCommandsOfExecuteAndTransfer will write to bufferGPU and then transfer data to bufferStaging
+2) RecordCommandsOfExecuteAndTransfer will write to bufferGPU and then transfer data to bufferStaging

 ## Building